thiagodnf/shopping-list-in-js/README.md

 ![alt tag](https://raw.githubusercontent.com/thiagodnf/shopping-list/master/img/favicon/android-icon-72x72.png)

-# Shopping List
+# Shopping List in JS
-This application is a useful and simple shopping list.
+Useful and simple shopping list in javascript with local storage

 ## Features

 - HTML5 Support - HTML5 is the latest evolution of the standard that defines HTML
 - Plataform-independent - Designed to run on the World Wide Web
 - Organize with Categories - Separate the products into categories